 “When are you going to realize you’re a fucking writer?
 Just.
 Write.”

 Now, you should know that my mom does not say fuck on a regular basis — or ever.
-If I say it in front of her, I usually get a little smack on the back of my head.
+If I say it in front of her, I usually get a smack on the back of the head.
 So, I was pretty taken aback both by what she had to say and the force with which she said it.

 If you find yourself on a twisty path, I’d challenge you to stop and ask yourself the following: Are you pursuing goals because they matter to you, or because you think they should matter to you?
 Are you answering your own calling, or someone else’s calling for you?
 Are you chasing down a path that you’ve arbitrarily decided to expect of yourself?